axomatico/.github/profile/README.md

 ## Axiomatico

-A company that publishes sets of commands that AI agents "cannot" refuse.
+A company that publishes sets of predicates or commands that "proper" AI agents can neither deny nor refuse.

 <!--